Zralokh/mithon/README.md

 ## The Mithon Programming Language <a name="language"></a>
 Wraps Minecraft functionality in higher level features.
+See language/README.md

 ## Mithon CLi <a name="cli"></a>